ARRIVAL TO CHIANG MAI

 My original plan was to spend 3 days in Chiang Mai and then to go to Krabi.
 The weather in Chiang Mai was excellent, sunny and hot every day, with temperatures around 30 degrees C. At the same time, it rained non-stop in Krabi.
 I changed my plans and remained in Chiang Mai for additional 5 days.
 I extended my stay in the same hotel and at the same price at which I had booked it months before.
 There are many places where you can stay in Chiang Mai and it seems possible to do the last minute booking at very low rates.

 As I unexpectedly stayed in Chiang Mai for longer than initially planned, I took it easy and enjoyed my holiday.
-Every day after breakfast, I went to the swimming pool until 3pm.
+Every day after breakfast, I was at the swimming pool until 3pm.
 Later, I explored the city.
-Chiang Mai has a highly developed tourist industry, that centres around various activities and excursions such as cycling and trekking in the nearby countryside, visits to the elephant sanctuaries, etc. There are tourist agencies everywhere, where you can explore various options and book your tour.
+Chiang Mai has a highly developed tourist industry that centres around various activities and excursions such as cycling and trekking, visits to the elephant sanctuaries, etc. There are tourist agencies everywhere, where you can explore various options and book your tour.

 These are some of them that I visited: